Research

 Research Output

-I also lead technical research in human-robot interaction as architect of the Queer Robot Companion project at Hunter College's TIER Robotics Lab, where we build queer-affirming robot companions (HRI '26 full paper, 23.2% acceptance; interactivity demo).
+I architected the Queer Robot Companion project at Hunter College's TIER Robotics Lab, where we build queer-affirming robot companions (HRI '26 full paper, 23.2% acceptance; interactivity demo); I remain involved in an advisory role.

 For a complete list of publications and presentations, see my CV.